Vegetable Broth

 Health Benefits

-- Supports bone health through collagen and mineral content from vegetable simmering
+- May support joint health through collagen and mineral content when simmered with vegetable scraps

 Buying Guide